jfriend08/SEA-final-project/README.md

 ```
 python ./src/createFakeUserLog.py

-#So it will create 20 reviews with random scoring on random movie.
+#So it will create 20 reviews per user with random scoring on random movie.
 Total for 50 users with unique ID created.
 #saved at ../userLog/myUserBook
 ```